-Two Men having agreed to travel together through a forest, they vowed to stand by each other to the last drop of their blood, if they should meet with any danger upon the road.
-"Ay," said Braggart to Steady, "sooner than leave my neighbour in the lurch, I would be chopped in a thousand pieces, and cut as small as minced meat."
-Well, they had not gone far, before a Bear came rushing towards them out a thicket, with his eyes sparkling like fire, and his mouth foaming with rage.
-Mr. Braggart, being a light spare fellow, instead of standing upon his defence, ran up the next tree as nimble as a cat; but the other, who was a heavy man, not being able to follow him, nor daring to engage the Bear in single combat, fell flat on his face, and then holding his breath, lay still as a stone, while the beast came up and smelled at him.
-This was the means of saving his life; for the creature, thinking him to be a dead carcase, went back into the thickets without doing him any harm.
-When all was over, down came Mr. Braggart, and thinking to pass the affair off with a joke -"Well, my dear friend," said he, "and what did the saucy brute say to you? for I took notice that he clapped his mouth as close to your ear as he could."-"What did he say?" said honest Steady: "why, he told me that if
+TWO men having agreed to travel together through a forest, they vowed to stand by each other to the last drop of their blood, if they should meet with any danger upon the road.
+"Aye," said Braggart to Steady, " sooner than leave my neigh-" bour in the lurch, I would be chopped " in a thousand pieces, and cut as small as

+" minced meat."
+Well, they had not gone far before a bear came rushing towards them out of a thicket, with his eyes sparkling like fire, and his mouth foaming with rage.
+Mr. Braggart, being a light spare fellow, instead of standing upon his defence, ran up the next tree as nimble as a cat; but the other, who was a heavy man not being able to follow him, nor daring to engage the bear in single combat, fell flat on his face, and then holding his breath, lay still as a stone, while the beast came up and smelled at him.
+This was the means of saving his life ; for the creature thinking him to be a dead carcase, went back again into the thicket, without doing him any harm.
+When all was over, down came Mr. Braggart, and thinking to pass the affair off with a joke-" Well, " my dear friend," said he, " and what " did the saucy brute say to you ? for I " took notice that he clapped his mouth " as close to your ear as he could."-

-I was a wise man, I should never put any trust for the time to come in such a false chickenhearted fellow as you are."
+"What did he say ?" said honest Steady; "Why, he told me, that if I was a wise "man, I should never put any trust for "the time to come in such a false "chicken-hearted fellow as you are."

-Contract no friendship with the selfish and unworthy, for in the time of danger they will leave you to shift for yourself, and will even betray you rather than risk their own safety.
+Contract no friendship with the selfish and unworthy, for in the time of danger they will leave you to shift for yourself; and will even betray you, rather than risk their own safety.